davidesonno/AII-project/README.md

-# Artificial Intellgience in Industry - project
+# Artificial Intelligence in Industry - project

 The aim of the project is to estimate air pollution according to the traffic and weather conditions.
 To do so, data from Bologna, Italy have been used.